Reserve Raisins Class Action

 How can I join the Class if I did not previously join in?

 Deadline for Submission: The Agreement to Be Bound form that eligible persons received in the mail must have been faxed, postmarked, or delivered no later than September 2, 2019.
 If you do not wish to participate in the lawsuit, you need not take any action.

 When will I get paid?

 The Treasury Department is paying the settlement on a claim-by-claim basis as it screens class members for delinquent debts to the federal government.
-We expect to begin processing payments in December 2019 and that payments will continue through first quarter of 2020.
+We expect to begin processing payments in March 2020 and that payments will continue throughout 2020.
 Please watch your mail for your check and other information from us related to the settlement.

 What if I need more information or have additional questions?